viraldL/praktyki_css/README.md

 # praktyki_css

-*made for school apprenticeships /w my girlfriend!*
+*one of my first projects - made for school apprenticeships /w my girlfriend!*

 *dark mode not finished*